ice1000/resume/main.typ

       )[#noSimple(
         // simple: [- Leading a team to explore modern techniques in type theory implementation.]
       )[
-      - Leading a team to explore modern techniques in type theory implementation, such as pattern unification, elimination of dependent pattern matching, cubical type theory, termination check of recursive functions, etc.
+      - Leading a team to explore modern techniques in type theory implementation, such as pattern unification, elimination of dependent pattern matching, Cartesian cubical type theory, termination check of recursive functions, etc.
       ]],
       zh: cventry(
         tl: [*PLCT 实验室*, 远程],